tiprankstipranks

 We rely on dividends from our subsidiaries for most of our cash flow.

 The Parent Company is a separate and distinct legal entity from its banking and other subsidiaries.
 A substantial portion of the Parent Company's cash flow comes from dividends from its subsidiaries.
 These dividends are the principal source of funds to pay dividends on the Parent Company's common and preferred stock, and to pay interest and principal on the Parent Company's debt.
 Various federal and/or applicable state laws and regulations limit the amount of dividends that the Bank and certain of our nonbanking subsidiaries may pay to us.
-Also, our right to participate in a distribution of assets upon a subsidiary's liquidation or reorganization is subject to the prior claims of the subsidiary's creditors.
+Our right to participate in a distribution of assets upon a subsidiary's liquidation or reorganization is subject to the prior claims of the subsidiary's creditors.
 In the event the Bank subsidiary is unable to pay dividends to us, we may not be able to service debt, pay obligations, or pay dividends on our common and preferred stock.
-The inability to receive dividends from the Bank could have a material adverse effect on our business, financial condition, and results of operations.
+The inability to receive dividends from the Bank would have a material adverse effect on our business, financial condition, and results of operations.
+Operational Risks

-Debt & Financing16 | 22.9%
+Debt & Financing16 | 23.9%

 Debt & Financing - Risk 1